Your Guide to a Pet-Friendly Stay in The Colony

 Pet-Friendly Hotels

 Comfort and convenience are key when planning a vacation for you and your four-legged friend.
-Picking the right hotel to match both your needs can be tough, but thankfully, you have options.
+Picking the right hotel to match both your needs can be tricky, but thankfully, you have options.
 Most of the hotels in The Colony are canine-friendly.
 Check below for each hotel’s pet policy.
 Please note all hotels welcome service animals with proper documentation.

 Pup Play Time